- Future Students

 - Must apply online through EWU Graduate Programs http://www.ewu.edu/grad/graduate-programs and submit a statement of intent for admission to the Psychology department along with a copy of your vitae.

-- Must send three letters of recommendation to the Department of Psychology from academic sources.
+- Must submit three letters of recommendation via online application to the Department of Psychology from academic sources.

 - Must have a bachelor's degree in psychology or its equivalent.
 Ordinarily, the applicant's transcript must show evidence of courses in the following areas: scientific principles of psychology, inferential statistics, learning and personality theory, abnormal psychology, life span development, physiological psychology, history and systems in psychology and general/experimental psychology.
 Accepted applicants whose transcripts are lacking some areas of proficiency may be asked to complete appropriate courses prior to full acceptance to the program.
 Moreover, students applying for the MS in Psychology who do not have a history and systems course at the undergraduate level will be expected to add PSYC 490, Senior Capstone: The Tradition of Psychology, to their graduate program of study.